Sight Advice FAQs

 Surgery

-In a very small number of people with glaucoma, where eye drops haven’t been successful in keeping the eye pressure stable, or where the glaucoma is advanced, surgery may be an option.
+In a very small number of people with glaucoma, where eye drops or laser treatments haven’t been successful in keeping the eye pressure stable, or where the glaucoma is advanced, surgery may be an option.

 The most common surgery for glaucoma is called a trabeculectomy.
 This surgery creates a new permanent drainage channel in your eye for the aqueous fluid to drain away, lowering your eye pressure.

-Acute closed angle glaucoma happens when your eye pressure rises very suddenly, which can cause damage to your optic nerve over a very short space of time.
+There are two types of closed angle glaucoma, chronic and acute.
 It happens when the outer edge of the iris is pushed forward by the aqueous fluid behind it.
-This causes the iris to come into contact with the cornea, closing the drainage angle.
-This stops the aqueous fluid from draining away altogether.
+This causes the iris to make contact with the cornea, closing the drainage angle.
+This can stop the aqueous fluid from draining away altogether.

 What are the symptoms of closed angle glaucoma?